taipalogy/apps/README.md

 Replace file name in the above commaond line with your implementation.
 For example:

-`tsc -m commonjs -t es2022 --outDir taipa appkana.ts`
+`tsc -m commonjs -t es2022 --outDir taipa kana.ts`

-Assuming you have your app `appbpmf.ts` compiled to `appbpmf.js` by runnng the command line:
+Assuming you have your app `bpmf.ts` compiled to `bpmf.js` by runnng the command line:

-`tsc -m commonjs -t es2022 --outDir taipa appbpmf.ts`
+`tsc -m commonjs -t es2022 --outDir taipa bpmf.ts`

 , and you have your own dictionary stored at `../dictionaries/bopomofo.json`, you can run the following command line to lauch the app:

-`node taipa/apps/appbpmf.js ../dictionaries/bopomofo.json`
+`node taipa/apps/bpmf.js ../dictionaries/bopomofo.json`